thesauri/dpad-compose/README.md

 Next, we'll add clicking.

 There are two main goals when handling key events: invoke the on-click handler whenever the center key is pressed and visualizing press and release events.
-For good user experience, we need to make it possible to cancel click events too.
+But for good user experience we need to make it possible to cancel click events too.
 This is done by pressing and holding the center key (or enter) and then navigating to another item before releasing the center key (similar to how a tap can be canceled by dragging the finger away from the touched element before releasing).

 We add a `.keyEvent()` modifier with a block that is run for key events, but we ignore any other key than the center or enter key by returning early: